makersacademy/chitter-challenge/README.md

 ### Installing

-Clone this repository and then run.
-(If after changing into directory you see a prompt to `rvm` a particular version of ruby please follow)
+Clone this repository and then run (if after changing into directory you see a prompt to `rvm` a particular version of ruby please follow).

 ```
 gem install bundle